 Students experience one of four different Guided Practice activities—Story Time, Math Chat, Learning Lab, or Z-Squad.
 Each activity is designed to help students develop in different ways.
 For example, Z-Squad helps students grow their own understanding of themselves as competent mathematicians by featuring similarly aged and diverse on-screen students working through problems and persevering through challenge.

-During the Guided Practice portion of Independent Digital Lessons, students are prompted to complete problems in their paper Student Notes to transfer their software-based learning and strengthen knowledge retention.
-After solving an un-scaffolded problem in their notes, students are also prompted to check and correct their work.
-These Student Notes serve as a reference that students can use throughout the remainder of the Independent Digital Lesson and during future learning.
+Students are also prompted to complete problems in their paper-based Student Notes to transfer their software-based learning and strengthen knowledge retention.
+After solving an un-scaffolded problem in their notes, students are prompted to check and correct their work.
+Students can use these notes as a reference throughout the remainder of the lesson and during future learning.
 There are typically 3–4 problems in a Guided Practice experience, and one usually includes paper Student Notes.
 Student Notes for each Mission are included in Zearn Workbooks or can be downloaded and printed individually from teacher accounts.